Geranium maderense

-Growing to 120–150 cm tall and wide, it is a mound-forming evergreen perennial with deeply divided ferny leaves.
+Growing to 120–150 cm tall and wide, it is a mound-forming evergreen biennial or triennial with deeply divided ferny leaves.
 Spectacular pink flowers on hairy red stems are produced in large panicles in summer.
 It is grown as an ornamental plant in temperate regions, where it is hardy in mild or coastal areas down to -5 C. It has gained the Royal Horticultural Society's Award of Garden Merit.